Thinking of selling your EC (Executive Condominium) after 5 years?

 Like HDBs, buyers of ECs are entitled to CPF housing grants; executive condo eligibility checks and ec grants can be found on HDB website.

-In recent years, ECs has no-doubt became popular amongst Singaporean, especially the younger generation.
+In recent years, ECs has no doubt become popular amongst Singaporeans, especially the younger generation.

-In the most recent EC launch in February 2020, Parc Canberra, has a considerably high take-up rate of 64% on launch day itself.
+Recent EC launch in 2020 and 2022 has a considerably high take-up rate on launch day itself.

-So if you are currently staying in such a popular housing option and is wondering if you should ‘give-up’ on your EC now or in the near future?
+So if you are currently staying in such a popular housing option and are wondering if you should ‘give-up’ on your EC now or in the near future?

 Price chart for recent MOP Executive condominium